scevtstreams¶

 Do not use the database at all

 Input XML file name.
-Reads event from the XML file instead of database.
+Reads event and picks from the XML file instead of database.
 Use ‘-’ to read from stdin.

 Input format to use (xml [default], zxml (zipped xml), binary).
 Only relevant with -i.